CURRENCIES : Dollar Climbs, As Euro Drops Under Italian Budget Pressure | MarketScreener

 The U.S. dollar climbed Thursday, while euro traders fretted about renewed woes surrounding Italy's budget proposal.

-The greenback's strength came one day after the Federal Reserve raised interest rates by 25 basis points in its third hike of the year.
-While the buck was more muted on the day of the rate increase, it climbed higher the day after with the ICE U.S. Dollar Index up 0.4% at 94.555.
+The greenback's fresh bout of strength came a day after the Federal Reserve raised interest rates by 25 basis points in its third hike of the year.
+While the buck was more muted during the session of the rate increase, it climbed higher the day after with the ICE U.S. Dollar Index up 0.6% at 94.736.

+Economic data including slightly lower-than-expected jobless claims in the week ended Sep.
+22 and a jump in durable goods orders , helped the buck advance further.
+The trade deficit for August expanded to $75.8 billion, compared with $70.6 billion expected by economists polled by MarketWatch.

-Meanwhile, the euro was weaker, slipping to $1.1707 versus $1.1742 late Wednesday in New York.
+Meanwhile, the euro was weaker, slipping to $1.1678 versus $1.1742 late Wednesday in New York.
 Drama ensued around Italy's budget proposal , which was expected at 6 p.m.
 Eastern on Thursday and had been a focus of European currency traders due to its potential to cause a spat between Italy and the European Union.
-Analysts also worry about Italy's financial health due to the economy's large size, compared with other EU members.
+Analysts also worry about Italy's fiscal health because it is the third-largest EU economy (excluding the U.K., which is slated to exit from the EU).
 However, the budget could be delayed, market participants said.

 The budget, which will be released by Finance minister Giovanni Tria, is expected to make good on campaign promises such as basic income but thereby also increase the deficit to 2.4% of GDP, more than expected.